Lady Chelmsford

 Lady Chelmsford was a Sydney Harbour ferry built in 1910 for the Balmain New Ferry Company.
 She and four similar ferries, Lady Denman (1912), Lady Edeline (1913), Lady Ferguson (1914), and Lady Scott (1914), were a new series of "Lady-class" ferries designed by naval architect Walter Reeks.

 Lady Chelmsford and her four sisters survived the 1932 opening of the Sydney Harbour Bridge and were converted to diesel power that decade.
 They also survived the 1951 NSW State Government takeover of the ailing ferry fleet.

 Sold out of ferry service in 1971, Lady Chelmsford was rebuilt as a showboat in Adelaide and from 1985 she was used as a showboat in Melbourne.
 She sank at her moorings in Melbourne in 2008 and was broken up in 2011.

 Design and construction

 From 1900, the Balmain New Ferry Company began a period of expansion to keep up and compete with the tram network that was expanding into what is now referred to as Sydney's Inner West.
-Older ferries were sold off, and several series of "Lady-class" class ferries were introduced.
+Older ferries were sold off, and several series of "Lady-class" ferries were introduced.